top of page

 1. As noted by Spurr (2020), the Toronto Transit Commission will require riders to wear masks to reduce the spread of COVID-19 beginning on July 2nd.
 Pauling et al. (2005) discovered a possible genetic cause of alcoholism.
 Parenthetical or narrative citations or a combination can be used in the paper, depending on your preference.
 The examples presented illustrate the more common resource types of APA 7th, including referencing offline and online material.

-APA 7th Referencing Solution
+C. APA 7th Referencing Solution

 a.
 Offline/Printed Material (Most Common)